 For SSO across multiple organizations or when integrating with other access management software, use AM’s federation capabilities, such as OAuth 2.0 or SAML v2.0.

 AM also supports CDSSO with IG version 6 or later.
-For more information, see Single Sign-On and Cross-Domain Single Sign-On in the ForgeRock Identity Gateway Gateway Guide.
+For more information, see Single Sign-On and Cross-Domain Single Sign-On in the IG documentation.

-CDSSO supports CTS-based and client-based sessions.
-For more information about session state impact on CDSSO, see Impact of Storage Location for Sessions.
+CDSSO supports server-side and client-side sessions.
+For more information about session state impact on CDSSO, see Impact of storage location for sessions.

 oauth2/authorize endpoint authorizes the different cookie domains as required.